bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 #### SOLUTION 10: use the NGINX Docker Image as final image for the Dockerfile

 Blazor WebAssembly produces static files when published and there is no need for the ASP.NET Core runtime to serve these files.
-Instead of the ASP.NET Core runtime Docker image as the base for the final image, do we need another final image to serve our files?
+Instead of the ASP.NET Core runtime Docker Image as the base for the final image, do we need another final image to serve our files?

 NGINX to the rescue!

-NGINX is a free and open-source web server that can be used to serve static content and, there is also a Docker image available.
+NGINX is a free and open-source web server that can be used to serve static content and, there is also a Docker Image available.

 Update the Dockerfile in the DockerWasm folder, like the file below.